mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 In the past, we've identified small problems with our process that result in customer confusion or visual blemishes with the product.
 Because we control most of our own manufacturing and fulfillment pipeline, we've caught and fixed those issues quickly.

 With everything outsourced, the feedback loop is slower.
-We might not identify issues until several customers report it, and by that point, it's expensive to unwind the process and apply the same fix to devices that are still at the manufacturer or 3PL vendor.
+We might not identify issues until several customers report it.
+By that point, we might have hundreds of devices that have passed the problem point in our pipeline and are on the way to customers or warehouses.

 We also forfeit our ability to satisfy special requests.
 This is less of a sacrifice, as we don't really do special requests often now.
 The most common is that a customer will ask for a customization with their case (e.g., their own logo or a custom modification).
 We tell them that we can do it, but it will cost 20% more than our retail price, and then they back out of the deal.

+### We increase our error rate

+We would almost certainly increase our error rate.

 ## Side projects